Set your location

 Clear Selection

 The Privacy Act 1988 (‘the Act’) and the Personal Information Protection Act 2004 (Tas) recognises that people are protective of their personal details and places strict limits on how such information is collected and handled by private sector organisations.
-We are committed to protecting personal and health information in accordance with these laws - in providing support and advice services to persons with cancer, their families, health professionals, and the community, carrying out cancer research, conducting fundraising and advocacy services.
+The Spam Act 2003 regulates the sending of commercial email and other commercial electronic messages and notes that unsolicited commercial electronic messages must not be sent.
+Cancer Council Tasmania (CCT) is committed to protecting personal and health information in accordance with these laws.

 Any recorded information which can identify a person is subject to this legislation and the National Privacy Principles (‘NPP’s).
-Under the Act, Cancer Council Tasmania’s business activities fall under the definition of ‘health service provider’.
-As a result, there are certain obligations, rights and responsibilities incumbent upon our organisation concerning privacy and confidentiality.
+Under the Act, CCT’s business activities fall under the definition of ‘health service provider’.
+As a result, there are certain obligations, rights and responsibilities incumbent upon CCT concerning privacy and confidentiality.

 PURPOSE